thearn/stl_tools/README.md

 There may be a direct way to render the matplotlib figure as an array without using an intermediate file, but I could not seem to find a simple way in the matplotlib docs.

-## Command-line scripts

-### `image2stl`

-`image2stl` is a command-line script that is installed via entry points when `setup.py` is run.
-This provides a simple command-line interface to the functions of this library, with the same arguments.
-See the examples above for usage.

 ## Tips:

 - Consider scaling down a digital image before generating an STL from its pixels.